-The “Growth Forum” is one of the formal collaboration bodies, involving representatives from the Regional Council, municipal boards, education institutions, the business community and others.
-Another such forum is the “Contact Committee”, in which the mayors and the President of the Regional Council are to meet regularly.
+One such forum is the “Contact Committee”, in which the mayors and the President of the Regional Council are to meet regularly.

 However, the Regional Council cannot levy tax.
 All expenses are to be covered by the State and municipal authorities.

-Siden er sidst opdateret 24-08-2016.
+Siden er sidst opdateret 11-08-2020